mlange-42/git-igitt/README.md

 * View structured graphs directly in the terminal
 * Interactively browse the Git history and view commits and diffs
 * Pre-defined and custom branching models and coloring
+* Syntax highlighting for diffs (when viewing old/new file version)

 ## Installation